Lisa C. Fong, K.C.

 Lisa works with First Nations on law reform, which in recent years has included Canada’s Indigenous consultations on the Canadian Environmental Assessment Act, the Fisheries Act, the Navigation Protection Act, the National Energy Board Act, the Pilotage Act, and the Oil Tanker Moratorium Act, and British Columbia’s Environmental Assessment Act.

 Lisa regularly gives presentations in her areas of practice and writes for the firm’s two blogs.
-She is a member of the Boards of Directors of the University of Victoria’s Environmental Law Centre, and the West Coast Environmental Law Research Foundation.
+She is a member of the Boards of Directors of the West Coast Environmental Law Research Foundation, and the British Columbia Law Institute.
 See the firm’s events page here.

 When not working, Lisa can be seen at Vancouver’s hippest pie spots.
 She does not bake her own pies because she’s a terrible baker, but actively befriends people who can bake great pies.